Synthlight/Only-One-Pickaxe/README.md

+﻿# DEPRECATED

+THIS IS NO LONGER APPLICABLE WITH THE REDONE HOTBAR.

-﻿# Volcanoids Only One Pickaxe
+# Volcanoids Only One Pickaxe
 Hides the default pickaxe when you have the cog pickaxe in your inventory.

 ![](.thumb.png)